TABLE OF CONTENT

 2. Open Work Visas

-If you have an open work visa, you would technically be in a better position compared to other work visa holders because:
+Now, if you have an Open Work Visa, you would technically be in a better position compared to other work visa holders because:

 - Your residency in the country is not tied to your employer.

 - If you resign or are let go, your ability to remain in the country is not affected.

 - You have better bargaining power over your current employer, and against other potential employers as well.
 This is because you can switch employers without needing to worry about the risk of having to leave the country.

 Being on an open work visa gives you more freedom, where if you are unhappy in a job, you can leave for another without risking having to leave the country.

 Granted, open work visas are not too easy to come by, and not all countries offer it.
 Here are 3 of the most common types of open work visas: